absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 Most compiled languages are all designed with at least one compiler, usually compiling to byte code or machine code.
 However, it is possible to write a compiler after the fact.
 [Cython][1] is one such compiler made for AOT compiling Python.
-It benefits quite a bit from having the user perform additional annotations of their Python code, allowing for a decent speedup.
+It benefits quite a bit from having the user perform additional annotations (constraints) of their Python code, allowing for a decent speedup.

 Other compilers act just-in-time (JIT).
-Just as you want to run your code it will compile it.
+Just as you want to run your code it will compile it for whatever platform you are running on.
-While this seems a bit weird, why not just compile it once and for all, this can allow the compiler to optimize the program specifically for your machine.
+While this seems a bit weird, why not just compile it once and for all?
+This can allow the compiler to optimize the program specifically for your machine.
 Afterall, while two machines might have similar setups, one might have a GPU and other one not.
 The [Java HotSpot VM][2] even tries to optimize your code as it runs.
 If allowed to become a long-running process it can